-What Are the Components of an Appraisal?
+What Are the Parts of an Appraisal?

-Appraisals begin with the home inspection
+Appraisals start with the property inspection

-Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
 In this scenario, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.

 Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
 The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
 There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
 But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
 At the end of the day, an appraiser from MGK Properties will guarantee you get the most accurate property value, so you can make wise real estate decisions.